ScoopJr/claude-usage-tracker/README.md

 Visit [claude.ai/settings/usage](https://claude.ai/settings/usage) once.
 The extension reads your usage from that page.
 After that it updates automatically every 5 minutes.

 Done.
 You'll see your usage % in the bottom-right corner of Claude.

----

-Then keep your original How it works, Troubleshooting, and Notes sections exactly as they were.